Thermal relaxation asymmetry persists under inertial effects: Outlook

 \section{Outlook}

 We proved that the thermal relaxation asymmetry persists in the presence of inertial effects even for phase-space diffusion linearly driven into NESS, i.e., that far-from-equilibrium heating is faster than cooling also for underdamped diffusion.
+We thereby answered on outstanding theoretical question on the generality of the thermal relaxation asymmetry, which calls for experimental verification in the style of Ref.~\cite{Ibanez2024NP}.
 The coupling of positions and velocities emerging in the phase-space setting underscored, in a genuinely striking fashion, the intricate dynamics of far-from-equilibrium thermal relaxation processes that do \emph{not} pass through local equilibria.
 In formulating the stochastic dynamics of relaxation into NESS we isolated the relevant relaxatory contribution to the entropy production, which has a weaker physical interpretation.
 The introduced phase-space representation may in turn prove useful in generalizing thermodynamics bounds (e.g., thermodynamic uncertainty relations \cite{Barato2015PRL,Dechant2018JPAMT,Dechant2021PRX,Koyuk2019PRL,Koyuk2020PRL,VanVu2023PRX,Dieball2023PRL} and correlation bounds \cite{Dechant2023PRL,Dieball2022JPA}) from the overdamped to the underdamped setting.

 We also investigated the overdamped limit, whereby the generalized approach highlighted that an excess free energy contribution from the velocity degrees of freedom in fact does \emph{not} trivially vanish in the overdamped limit.
 Instead it is affected by the precise interpretation of temperature quenches in overdamped systems, in particular of the notion of quenching the instantaneously-relaxing velocity degrees of freedom.
 In this respect, there are in fact two distinct notions of the overdamped limit of thermal relaxation.
 Generally there is thus a need to also include velocity degrees of freedom in free-energy considerations for overdamped dynamics whenever one faces non-constant (time-dependent) temperature (such as was done for Brownian heat engines in \cite{Martinez2017SM}).